Predictive coding: Computer science

 With the rising popularity of representation learning, the theory has also been actively pursued and applied in machine learning and related fields.

+Recent work has further explored connections between predictive coding principles and generative models, including world-model approaches in artificial intelligence.
+These approaches involve related computational concepts, such as prediction-based processing and internal model formation, which have been studied in both neuroscience and artificial intelligence research.

 Challenges

 One of the biggest challenges to test predictive coding has been the imprecision of exactly how prediction error minimization works.
 In some studies, the increase in BOLD signal has been interpreted as error signal while in others it indicates changes in the input representation.
 A crucial question that needs to be addressed is what exactly constitutes error signal and how it is computed at each level of information processing.
 Another challenge that has been posed is predictive coding's computational tractability.
 According to Kwisthout and van Rooij, the subcomputation in each level of the predictive coding framework potentially hides a computationally intractable problem, which amounts to “intractable hurdles” that computational modelers have yet to overcome.

 Future research could focus on clarifying the neurophysiological mechanism and computational model of predictive coding.